gitlocalize/docs/notifications.md

-# Notify translators when original content update
+# How do notifications work?

 When a source content is updated, GitLocalize sends an email to translators who have translated the content.